Brianne Nadeau: Personal life

 Nadeau had lived in the District of Columbia for 13 years when she was elected to the Council in 2014.
 She lives in the Park View neighborhood and is married to Jayson Harpster, a Kaiser Permanente consultant.

 Nadeau and Harpster's daughter was born in September 2017.
 Nadeau is the first D.C.
 Councilmember to give birth while in office.
-Nadeau made national headlines when she pumped from the dais while chairing a long hearing.
+Nadeau made national headlines a few months later when she pumped breast milk on the dais while she was chairing a long hearing.
 Nadeau stated that she did not want to recess the committee.